platformbuilds/mirador-core/docs/index.md

 ### Architecture

-MIRADORSTACK acts as a unified query layer on top of the VictoriaMetrics ecosystem:
+MIRADOR-CORE acts as a unified query layer on top of the VictoriaMetrics ecosystem:

 ```
 ┌─────────────────┐    ┌─────────────────┐
-│  MIRADORSTACK  │────│  VictoriaLogs   │
+│  MIRADOR-CORE   │────│  VictoriaLogs   │
 │                 │    │  (Logs)         │
 │  Query Router   │────│                 │
 │  API Gateway    │    └─────────────────┘